 To qualify for a contractor’s license, individuals must:

 - Be 18 years of age or older;

 - Have a valid social security number; and

-- Show that they have the experience and skills necessary to manage the daily activities of a construction business, including field supervision, or be represented by another individual with the necessary experience and skills who serves as the qualifying individual.
+- Show that they have the experience and skills necessary to manage the daily activities of a construction business, including field supervision.

 Can business entities be licensed?

 Yes, the CSLB issues contractor’s licenses to corporations, partnerships, joint ventures and limited liability companies (“LLCs”).
 However, in order for such a business entity to be issued a contractor’s license they must have a “qualifying individual” who has the requisite experience and skills necessary to qualify the business entity’s license.

 Note: Whether licensed as an individual or as a business entity, a licensed contractor may only contract in the classification(s) in which it is licensed.

 What experience is required for a contractor’s license?